Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2026

+* **El Arte de Amar** by *Erich Fromm*
+> I picked-up this book to better understand the relationships dynamics I have observed throughout my life.
+Several chapters were genuinely eye-opening, in a sense they shifted how I see myself and the people around me.
+I am sure that I will revisit this book from time to time, in particular to make sense of any new perspectives that life brings.
+Thanks Fernanda for sharing this recommendation with me!
 * **The Geek Way** by *Andrew McAfee*
 > I bought this book because I wanted to understand how 20th-century tech companies create and nurture a culture of growth and competitiveness.
 McAfee presents several interesting ideas, such as encouraging bottom-up decision-making and forming small, independent teams with the mandate to execute on their mission.
 Much of the content / many of the case studies were already known to me, but the book was written in a way that still made it entertaining to read.